Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Methodology

-An ellipse is fit to the segmented image following the process demonstrated in Fig. \ref{fig:example_ellipse_fit}.
-First, a binary threshold is applied to the pix2pix output.
-Next, the contour surrounding the segmented points is extracted.
-Lastly, an ellipse is fit using the OpenCV \cite{opencv_library} fitEllipse function, which uses a constrained least squares formulation.
-The result is each ellipses' canonical parameters, including the length of the minor axis $ma$.
-The size is calculated as

-where $b$ is the baseline of the stereo camera and $d$ is the max disparity value found in a square region around the center of the segmented fruitlet.
-The derivation of Equation \ref{size_eq} can be found in \cite{Qadri}.
+An ellipse is fit to the segmented fruitlets in the target cluster following the process demonstrated in Fig. \ref{fig:example_ellipse_fit}.
+First, for each fruitlet in the target cluster, the contour surrounding the segmented points is extracted.
+Then, an ellipse is fit using the OpenCV~\cite{opencv_library} fitEllipse function.
+Finally, the size is calculated as $\frac{b \times a_{\text{minor}}}{d_{\text{med}}}$, where $b$ is the baseline of the stereo camera, $d_{\text{med}}$ is the median disparity value of the segmented pixels, and $a_{\text{minor}}$ is the length of the minor axis of the fit ellipse.
+The derivation for this equation can be found in \cite{Qadri}.